humppa123/resilience-typescript/README.md

 try {
     const result = await circuitBreaker.execute(func); // Executes the provided func at most three times if it fails.
 } catch (e) {
-    console.log(e.message); // A CircuitBreakerError, its "innerException" contains the real error.
+    console.log(e.message); // A CircuitBreakerError, its "innerError" contains the real error.
 }
 ```